-- Remove all combustible vegetation. - Mulch should be pulled back a minimum of 12 inches from a structure. - Clear rain gutters and roofs of all combustible debris such as leave and pine needles. - Fencing should be made of non-combustible material, such as iron. - Inspect roof for loose or missing shingles or tiles that could allow embers to get inside. - Make sure eave and attic vents are screened. - Never store combustible material under decks or porches.
+- Remove all combustible vegetation, including palm fronds. - Combustible mulch should be removed within 5 feet of a structure. - Clear rain gutters and roofs of all combustible debris such as leaves and pine needles. - Fencing should be made of non-combustible material, such as iron, concrete block, or stucco. - Inspect roof for loose or missing shingles that could allow embers to get inside. - Make sure eave and attic vents are an approved ember resistant model or screened with 1/8 inch non-combustible mesh. - Never store combustible material under decks or porches.

-Mulch is pulled back at least 12 inches away from the structure.
+Mulch is pulled back at least 5 feet away from the structure.